Over the Top (1987 film): Plot

-Over the course of a trip from Colorado to California, the two reconcile and bond.
-When they finally arrive at the hospital, Christina has died from complications during surgery.
-Michael blames Hawk for delaying his arrival and immediately leaves for his grandfather's estate.
+Over the course of a trip from Colorado to California, the two bond.
+When they arrive at the hospital, Christina has died from complications during surgery.
+Michael blames Hawk for delaying his arrival and leaves for his grandfather's estate.
 An attempt to retrieve Michael ends with Hawk being arrested when he resorts to ramraiding the gated mansion.
-Michael visits Hawk in jail and forgives him, but says he feels safer living with his grandfather.
+Michael visits Hawk in jail and forgives him but says he feels safer living with his grandfather.
 As a condition of charges being dropped, Hawk is obliged to sign over custody of Michael to Cutler.

-Hawk leaves to compete in the World Armwrestling Championship in Las Vegas, hoping to start his own trucking company with the prize of $100,000 in cash and a $250,000 Volvo White Tractor Truck, despite his underdog status.
-Most other participants are much larger, including Bull Hurley, the undefeated world champion for the past five years and the odds-on favorite to win again.
-Other competitors include John Grizzly, Mad Dog Madison, Harry Bosco and Two-Time Canadian Champion "Slammin'" Carl Adams.
-When Hawk arrives, he sells his truck for $7,000 and uses the proceeds to place a bet on himself (as a 20–1 long shot) to win.
-Meanwhile, Michael learns Cutler had driven his parents apart and had been intercepting and hiding letters Hawk had regularly written to him.
+Hawk leaves to compete in the World Armwrestling Championship in Las Vegas, hoping to start his own trucking company with the prize money.
+Most other participants are much larger, including Bull Hurley, the undefeated world champion for the past five years.
+When Hawk arrives, he sells his truck and uses the proceeds to place a bet on himself (as a 20–1 long shot) to win.
+Meanwhile, Michael learns that his grandfather had driven his parents apart and had been hiding letters Hawk had regularly written to him.
 Stunned by his grandfather's deceptions, Michael steals a pickup truck and drives to Las Vegas to find Hawk.

 Hawk advances to the final eight competitors in the double-elimination tournament before suffering his first loss, injuring his arm in the process.
-Cutler, who is also in Las Vegas, summons Hawk to his hotel suite and offers Hawk a chance for a fresh start: $500,000 and a top-of-the-line semi (even better than the tournament's grand prize) on the condition that he stay out of their lives for good, but Hawk refuses.
+Cutler, who is also in Las Vegas, summons Hawk to his hotel suite and offers him a chance for a fresh start: $500,000 and a top-of-the-line semi on the condition that he stay out of their lives for good, but Hawk refuses and vows to retrieve Michael after the tournament.
 He returns to the tournament with improved focus and advances to the final match against Hurley.
-Michael finds Hawk and apologizes for misjudging him, which gives Hawk the emotional support he needs to compete.
-After a long match, Hawk manages to beat Hurley and wins the tournament.
-A triumphant Hawk and Michael take their accumulated winnings and drive off in the new truck to start a new life together.
+Michael finds Hawk and apologizes for misjudging him, which gives Hawk the emotional support to compete.
+After a long match, Hawk beats Hurley and wins the tournament.
+A triumphant Hawk and Michael take their winnings and drive off to start a new life together.